 Mayflower 400 was due to run throughout 2020, but due to the Coronavirus Covid-19 pandemic, experienced delays and extensions through into 2021.

 In Southampton, the programme launched in March 2020 with 1000 young people taking part in Southampton Music Hub’s, A Musical Odyssey, presented in partnership with Mayflower Theatre.
 There was then a pause during lockdown, but picked up again in time for the August 2020 anniversary and ran through till June 2021.

-Partners across Southampton will deliver an innovative and inclusive programme that uses the anniversary as a means to creatively explore the City’s wider and longer history as a marine city and gateway to the world.
-It will invite us to look at who we were, who we are, how our city has grown and to re-think our cultural and maritime future.
+Partners across Southampton delivered an innovative and inclusive programme that used the anniversary as a means to creatively explore the City’s wider and longer history as a marine city and gateway to the world.
+It invited us to look at who we were, who we are, how our city has grown and to re-think our cultural and maritime future.